ThomasLaPiana/rox/README.md

 Rox was created for the purpose of making building and developing applications easier.
 It is designed to focus on extensiblity, performance, and documentation.
 Here are a few of the key features that help Rox achieve that goal:

-- __Dynamically Generated CLI__: Rox's tasks and pipelines are dynamically added as subcommands to the CLI at runtime.
+- **Dynamically Generated CLI**: Rox's tasks and pipelines are dynamically added as subcommands to the CLI at runtime.
 Configuration is handled entirely in YAML files.
-- __Powerful Primitives__: Using a combination of Rox's primitives (`Tasks`, `Pipelines` and `Templates`) it is possible to handle virtually any use-case with elegance and minimal boilerplate.
+- **Primitives**: Using a combination of Rox's primitives (`Tasks`, `Pipelines` and `Templates`) it is possible to handle virtually any use-case with elegance and minimal boilerplate.
-- __Documentation as a First-Class Feature__: Names and descriptions are automatically injected into the CLI at runtime, so your `help` command is always accurate.
+- **Documentation as a First-Class Feature**: Names and descriptions are automatically injected into the CLI at runtime, so your `help` command is always accurate.
 This helps developers understand what various tasks and pipelines do without needing to dive into the code.
-- __Performant__: Minimal overhead and native executables for a variety of architectures and operating systems.
+- **Performant**: Minimal overhead and native executables for a variety of architectures and operating systems.
-- __Efficient__: By utilizing pipeline stages and parallel execution, developers are empowered to make use of multi-core machines to speed up build and development tasks.
+- **Efficient**: By utilizing pipeline stages and parallel execution, developers are empowered to make use of multi-core machines to speed up build and development tasks.
-- __User-Friendly__: Task results are shown to the user in an easy-to-consume table format along with useful metadata.
+- **User-Friendly**: Task results are shown to the user in an easy-to-consume table format along with useful metadata.
 This makes debugging easier, and shows potential bottlenecks in build steps.

 ## Video Walkthrough